 This page is not complete.

-Fetch is a modern concept equivalent to XMLHttpRequest.
-It offers a lot of the same functionality as the XMLHttpRequest, but is designed to be more extensible and efficient.
+XMLHttpRequest, but it provides a more powerful and flexible feature set.
 This article explains some of the basic concepts of the Fetch API.

 In a nutshell